BIT-DA/SePiCo/README.md

 ## Contact

-If you have any problem about our code, feel free to contact  or describe your problem in [Issues](https://github.com/BIT-DA/SePiCo/issues/new).
+If you have any questions about our code, feel free to contact us or describe your problem in [Issues](https://github.com/BIT-DA/SePiCo/issues/new).

 <div align="right">
 <b><a href="#overview">↥</a></b>